-Mon, Wed, Fri from 1:55pm - 2:45pm in Bartram 211
+• Mon, Wed, Fri from 1:55pm - 2:45pm in Bartram 211

-▲ Important: You should make every effort to attend class synchronously.
-While I will record class sessions, during class is the best opportunity to ask questions and get help from the instructors and others in the class.
+A Important: You should make every effort to attend class synchronously.
+While we will record class sessions, during class is the best opportunity to ask questions and get help from the instructors and others in the class.

 • I understand that some students will need to miss classes sometimes.
-That is fine and I will do my best to help you catch up, but regular attendance is the best way to learn.
+That is fine and we will do our best to help you catch up, but regular attendance is the best way to learn.